-To obtain an optimal integral approach, the project innovations are organized from two perspectives:
+To obtain an optimal integral approach, the project innovations are organized from 2 perspectives:

 - Increasing the technological readiness levels: Technology development teams develop required individual dewatering and drying technologies, methods and concepts needed.